-Closed to the outside world for much of its long history, China has developed a unique cultural legacy, fascinating to western minds.
-Historic masterpieces such as the Great Wall and the Terracotta Warriors sit alongside futuristic skyscrapers and modern cityscapes on this enthralling tour of China's highlights.
+Closed to the world for much of its long history, China has developed a unique cultural legacy, fascinating to western minds.
+Historic masterpieces such as the Great Wall and the Terracotta Warriors sit alongside futuristic skyscrapers and modern cityscapes on this enthralling tour of China's greatest highlights.

 Take a captivating journey through time as we embark on an enthralling discovery of China's cultural highlights.
 Boasting ancient, natural and modern wonders, we travel from vibrant Beijing to the iconic Terracotta Warriors, the rural idyll and majestic limestone peaks of Guilin, and the superb architectural legacies of cosmopolitan Hong Kong.

-Let the Tsar's Gold Train take you on an incredible adventure across almost half of the surface of the world, from the ornate splendour of Moscow to the bustling beauty of modern and ancient Beijing, through the remoteness of Siberia, the beautiful scenery of Mongolia and the vast, arid landscape of the Gobi Desert.
+Let the Tsar's Gold Train take you on an adventure across almost half of the surface of the world, from the ornate splendour of Moscow to the bustling beauty of modern and ancient Beijing, through the remoteness of Siberia, the beautiful scenery of Mongolia and the vast, arid landscape of the Gobi Desert.